UniversalDependencies/docs/_ga/template-index.md

 * Some punctuation marks are attached to a neighbouring word.
 The word and the punctuation mark are taken together as one token.
 For example,  _D'_  (contraction for _do_ in _d'ith_ "ate"), _b'_ (in _b'fhearr_ "would prefer") and _O'_ (in surnames) are recognised as single tokens.
 Abbreviations surch as _srl._ "etc." or _i.n._ "p.m." are also recognised as one token.

 * Note that compound prepositions (_os\_cionn_ "above", _in\_aice_ "beside", etc)  are split into two tokens for UD v2, as are some placenames that the tagger recognises (e.g. _Cill\_Dara_) or a limited number of mwes (_chomh\_fada\_is_ "as long as; _cé\_is\_moite_ "except for").

-The Irish POS-tagger used in the Irish Dependency Treebank retains these as single tokens and so must be mapped accordingly.
+The Irish POS-tagger used in the Irish Dependency Treebank retains these as single tokens and so must be mapped accordingly as the treebanks develop concurrently.

 ## Morphology